Banish Baking Blunders With Our Top Baking Tips

 Sometimes the oven is not your friend, and that moment when the thick mixture transforms into a lovely, even brown cake comes far earlier than anticipated…before the middle of the cake has had time to catch up!
 Don’t worry though, the edges may be burning, and the cake may still be raw in the middle, but it’s not too late to save it.
 To rescue your cake, simply cover it with a tight layer of tin foil to trap the heat and turn the temperature down by 10 degrees for the remainder of the baking time.

 3. Prepare ahead of time to avoid a last-minute shopping trip:

 When the pressure of producing the perfect dinner party dessert is mounting, it’s easy to accidentally forget a crucial ingredient (let’s be honest, we’ve all done it at some point!).
-Avoid the panic next time by planning ahead and being prepared.
-Before you start to bake, measure out and organise all of the ingredients in separate bowls and make sure you have everything you need for the entire recipe.
-If you’re missing anything, you still have time to run to the shop to get the crucial ingredient before you start to bake!
+Avoid the panic next time by planning ahead.
+Before you start to bake, measure out and organise all the ingredients in separate bowls and make sure you have everything you need for the entire recipe.
+If you’re missing anything, you still have time to run to the shop before you start to bake!

-While you’re organising your ingredients, make sure you have all of the tools you need for the entire recipe, including icing, fillings and sauces.
+While you’re organising your ingredients, make sure you have all the tools you need for the entire recipe, including icing, fillings and sauces.
 If you’re using a handy multi-functional tool like the Morphy Richards Total Control Hand Blender, make sure you lay out all of the attachments you’ll need for the recipe before you start so you don’t search all of your kitchen cupboards in a panic later on!
-(If you haven’t already discovered the Total Control Hand Blender, you can get 10% off now with the Baking Surgery promo code).
+(If you haven’t already discovered the Total Control range.

 4. Know your flours and get creative: